Gunther Cunningham: Coaching career

 In 1995, Cunningham was hired by the Chiefs as the defensive coordinator after spending the previous four seasons as a coach with the Los Angeles Raiders.

 During his original tenure as defensive coordinator, Cunningham's defenses allowed an average of only 16.4 points per game, the best mark in the NFL and had a turnover margin of +30, tops in the AFC.
 Under his lead, a number of players excelled, including stars such as Neil Smith, James Hasty, Dale Carter, and Pro Football Hall of Fame linebacker Derrick Thomas.
-Cunningham's defenses led Kansas City to an overall record of 42–22.
+Cunningham's defenses aided Kansas City to an overall record of 42–22.

 After the Chiefs missed the playoffs in 1998, head coach Marty Schottenheimer resigned, opening the door for Cunningham's promotion to the head coach position.
-In his first season, the Chiefs finished 9–7, but were eliminated from playoff contention on the final day of the season when the Oakland Raiders's Joe Nedney kicked a field goal as time expired.
-After the Chiefs regressed to 7-9 a year later, Cunningham was fired and replaced by Dick Vermeil.
+In his first season, the Chiefs jumped to a 5–2 start but sputtered in the final games, limping to 9–6 before a matchup with the Oakland Raiders (eliminated the previous week from the playoffs) where a victory would give the Chiefs the AFC West.
+Playing at home, Kansas City jumped out to a 17–0 lead in the first quarter before the game turned into a shootout on the heels of a blocked punt recovered for a touchdown for Oakland on their way to a 28–24 halftime lead.
+Kansas City led 38–35 before Joe Nedney drilled a 38-yard field goal to tie the game late while Pete Stoyanovich missed a 44-yard field goal as time expire that saw overtime coming.
+Oakland won the coin toss and with a short field due to the kickoff going out of bounds, the Raiders charged through with a litany of passes to set up Nedney for a 33-yard field goal, which he drilled to win the game and eliminate the Chiefs from playoff contention.
+The 2000 season was overshadowed by the tragic death of defensive star Derrick Thomas, who died on February 8 from injuries after a car accident that left him paralyzed.
+Plagued by inconsistent QB play by Elvis Grbac, the Chiefs regressed to 7–9 and Cunningham was fired and replaced by Dick Vermeil.
 The move was controversial at the time as Cunningham claimed he was never informed by management that he was to be fired and only found out about it after discovering the article regarding his termination on the Chiefs website after he showed up to work one morning.
 Cunningham went on to become a successful linebackers coach for the Tennessee Titans.
 Cunningham was hired again in 2004 to revitalize a defense that had finished near or at the bottom of the overall rankings since Schottenheimer and Cunningham departed.